-This article will discuss SMS phishing aka smishing statistics in 2022.
+This article will discuss SMS phishing, or smishing statistics in 2024.

 Smishing (SMS phishing) is a type of phishing where an attacker uses text messages (SMS) to lure targeted recipients to send the hacker personal information, download malicious programs to a mobile phone, or click a phishing link.

-More than 3.5 billion phone users receive spam text messages daily from any number globally.
+More than 3.5 billion phone users receive spam text messages daily.

-While most users know the dangers of clicking a link in email, only a few people know the dangers of clicking links in text messages.
+While most users know the dangers of clicking a link in email, fewer people know the dangers of clicking links in text messages.

-In fact, phone users trust text messages more, so smishing is more advantageous for attackers to steal banking information, credentials, and private data.
+In fact, phone users trust text messages more, so smishing is advantageous for attackers to steal banking information, credentials, and other private data.

 - Around 378,509,197 spam texts were sent/received per day in April 2022.

-- The tax scam is one of the most common categories of smishing attacks.
+- Tax scams are one of the most common categories of smishing attacks.